Melding Wildlife Surveys to Improve Conservation Inference: Methods

-We modeled the detection probability of group $l$, $\rho_{itl}$, as a function of the group's distance from the transect at detection, $d_{itl}$, and count of individuals at detection, $N^{A}_{itl}$, and ecoregion, such that $\text{logit}(\bm{\rho})=\left(\bm{X}_{\rho}, \bm{N}^{A}, \bm{d}\right)\bm{\beta}_{\rho}$, where $\bm{X}_{\rho}$ is a binary matrix with unique intercepts for each ecoregion, and $()$ denotes a column-wise bind of the listed matrices.
-The regression model provides additional flexibility for estimating the detection function, but the entries of $\bm{\beta}_{\rho}$ are not identifiable under the traditional single observer design.
-Under our multiple observer design, we can estimate the detection probability of each observer conditional on detection by the other observer, promoting identifiability of $\bm{\beta}_{\rho}$ \citep{Borchers2022}.
+We modeled the detection probability of group $l$, $\rho_{itl}$, as a function of the group's distance from the transect at detection, $d_{itl}$, count of individuals at detection, $N^{A}_{itl}$, and ecoregion, such that $\text{logit}(\bm{\rho})=\left(\bm{X}_{\rho}, \bm{N}^{A}, \bm{d}\right)\bm{\beta}_{\rho}$, where $\bm{X}_{\rho}$ is a binary matrix with unique intercepts for each ecoregion, and $(\cdot)$ denotes a column-wise bind of the listed matrices.
+The regression model provides additional flexibility for estimating the detectability of prairie-chicken groups, and the entries of $\bm{\beta}_{\rho}$ are identifiable under the double observer design \citep{Borchers2006}.
+We treat detections of the two left-hand observers as fully independent but alternative approaches that allow for dependence in detectability as a result of unmeasured covariates and animal movement have been proposed \citep{Buckland2010, Borchers2022}.
+Under our modeling framework, we assume that heterogeneity in prairie-chicken group detectability is well characterized by distance from the transect and size of the group.
+We also assumed groups are stationary, but note that there were a small number of transiting individuals.

-Note that all groups for which $v_{itl}=0$ were not in the dataset because they went undetected.
+Some groups for which $v_{itl}=0$ were not in the dataset because they went undetected.
 To account for these missed individuals, we employed a parameter expanded data augmentation (PX-DA) approach \citep{Royle2009}.
-We augmented the dataset with many undetected groups and let $z_{itl}\in\{0,1\}$ indicate whether group $l$ belonged to the sample population of groups in region $i$.
+Specifically, we augmented the dataset with many undetected groups and let $z_{itl}\in\{0,1\}$ indicate whether group $l$ belonged to the sample population of groups in region $i$.
 If a group was detected (i.e., $v_{itl}>0$), then it must be part of the sample population in region $i$ (i.e., $z_{itl}=1$).